g0rbe/CEH/06_System_Hacking.md

 ### RemoteExec

-RemoteExec is software designed for installation of application, execution of code and scripts remotely.
+RemoteExec is software designed for the installation of an application, execution of code and scripts remotely.
-RemoteExec can upload file across the network.
+RemoteExec can upload files across the network.

 Features: